SanskritVoyager/sanskrit-voyager-documentation/docs/about.md

 # About

-Welcome to **Sanskrit Voyager**
+Welcome to **Sanskrit Voyager**, a web application to explore the Sanskrit literature.

-Congratulations on finding the website! it should not be indicised on Google at the moment!
+Congratulations on finding the website! it should not be indexed on Google at the moment!

 This is a beta version of the documentation.
 It will be upgraded in the following days.